Serving Twin Falls, Jerome & Surrounding Areas in Magic Valley

 How Often Smoke Detectors Should Be Replaced/Tested

-You should never use rechargeable batteries in your smoke detector as these batteries need to be changed often and you never know when they will decide to die.
+You should never use rechargeable batteries in your smoke detector as these batteries need to be changed often and you never know when they will stop working.

 If your smoke alarm is wired instead of battery-powered, it’s important to ensure your wiring is up to code.
 Call us today for professional wiring repair and replacement services.

-Smoke detectors can be the difference between life and death so their maintenance should be taken seriously.
-At MAGIC Electric, Plumbing, Heating + Air, we understand how frustrating it can be keeping up with every single smoke alarm in your home.
+Smoke detectors can alert you to smoke or a potential fire in your home which is why its always important to have them installed and at 100%.
+At Magic Electric, Plumbing, Heating + Air, we understand how frustrating it can be keeping up with every single smoke alarm in your home.
 That’s why we are here to provide routine smoke detector testing and replacement services to give you one less thing to worry about.